 With the recent increasing demands faced by schools, school administrators need ERB for teachers to achieve school goals amid increasingly fierce competition in education services.
 High ERB is reflected in the teachers' behaviour, loyalty, and contribution outside their primary role in the workplace.
-Robbins and Judge (2008) defined ERB as "a chosen behaviour that is not part of an employee's formal work obligations, but supports the functioning of the organisation effectively."
+Robbins and Judge (2008) defined ERB as "a chosen behaviour to is not part of an employee's formal work obligations, but supports the functioning of the organisation effectively."
 Therefore, ERB is essential to create and improve organisational effectiveness through group effectiveness by influencing the organisation's social and psychological commitment.
 Previous research showed that ERB is a crucial part and predictor of WE.
 Furthermore, the empirical study by Rizki et al. (2019) found a positive and significant effect of ERB on EP.
-Other empirical research showed that school effectiveness significantly and positively correlates with all dimensions of teachers' organisational citizenship behaviours (OCBs), as well as significantly and negatively correlated with stress (Karabatak et al., 2018).
+Other empirical research showed that school effectiveness significantly and positively correlates with all dimensions of teachers' organisational citizenship behaviours (OCBs), as (Karabatak et al., 2018).